AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

     the agenda, so meetings scale better.
 People can write information already in advance of the meeting, to focus the meeting on discussion and not sharing information.
-  - It is only one running document.
+  - It is only one running document (not a new one each week).
+New weeks are added to the top (since top loads first).
 Attendees can easily scroll down to refer to past weeks.
   - This strategy has revolutionized our meetings.
 Other meetings have much more of a "this meeting should have been an email" feeling after this.